Shop Talk: Load Cell Maintenance

 Onboard Weighing Systems provide operators with vital information about the weight they are carrying.
-Proper maintenance, including regular inspection and overhauls, is critical to ensure ongoing accuracy.
-All load cells have a specific time between overhauls (TBO), which is documented in your user manual.
-As a general rule, you can anticipate the same overhaul TBO schedule for your Onboard Systems cargo hook and its associated load cell.
+Proper maintenance, including regular inspection and calibraton, is critical to ensure ongoing accuracy.
+All load cells have a specific schedule for factory service, which is documented in your user manual.
+As a general rule, you can anticipate the same factory inspection and service schedule for your Onboard Systems cargo hook and its associated load cell.

-It is important to note that load cells are not field serviceable and must be returned to the factory for overhaul service.
-There are no authorized service centers that can perform these overhauls.
-Our standard load cell overhaul service includes all recommended procedures listed in the owner's manual, including:
+It is important to note that load cells are not field serviceable and must be returned to the factory for recalibration.
+Because the load cell gauges are delicate and can be easily damaged during disassembly, and because the calibration and zero balance procedures require specialized skills to perform with precision, there are no authorized service centers.
+Our standard load cell factory inspection service includes all recommended procedures listed in the owner's manual, including:

 - Disassembly, inspection, cleaning, lubrication, and reassembly

 - Replacement of all threaded fasteners, bearings, and bushings, as well as worn or corroded parts

 - Inspection, repair, or replacement of the wire harness

 - Performing any outstanding Service Bulletin compliance actions

 - Resealing of the encapsulated electronics and recalibration

 - Acceptance Test Procedures (ATP)

 Discounted Load Cell Upgrades